16Brijesh10/Machine_Translation_Deeplearning/README.md

 ---

-This document outlines the key components and methodology of the machine translation project without including any specific code.
+This document outlines the key components and methodology of the machine translation project, including the integration of Spanish translation and the development of a GUI for user interaction.
 If you need further details or additional sections, feel free to ask!